tanaypratap/teamtanay.jobchallenge.dev/content/participants/ttjc@Neel630/index.md

 - Used Rick and Morty API for fetching episode details of the series like date, episode number, name, id.
-Implemented pagination based on page count received, and call API when user clicks on page number.
+Implemented pagination based on page count received, and it will call API when user clicks on page number.

 - User can search episode by name